Expert legal advice, support and guidance helping you take the first step into your new life.

 When Can I Get a Divorce?

-To get a divorce, you need to have been married for more than twelve months and must be able to show that the marriage has broken down irretrievably as a result of one of the following reasons:
+To get a divorce, or dissolve a partnership, you need to have been married or civil partners for twelve months or more and be certain that your marriage or civil partnership has "irretrievably broken down".

 Initial Complimentary Consultation

 Contact us today to arrange your complimentary consultation with one of our legal expertsGet in touch